On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: The Emergence of Causal Fermion Systems

-As the name suggests, this operators is strictly connected to the kernel of the fermionic projector of Definition \ref{kernelP}, more precisely with the doubly-regularized one of Proposition \ref{rfp2}.
-This will be analysed in detail in Section \ref{sectioninterpretation} where the motivation behind the choice for the definition of $\mathrm{P}$ will become more evident.
+As the name suggests, this operators is strictly connected to the kernel of the fermionic projector of Definition \ref{kernelP} (more precisely, to the doubly-regularized kernel of Proposition \ref{rfp2}).
+This will be analyzed in detail in Section \ref{sectioninterpretation}, where the reasons behind the above definition of $\mathrm{P}^\varepsilon$ will become more evident.